Drekahshi/HISA--CHAIN/feature.md

 **Objective:** Incentivize and verify environmental conservation efforts like reforestation, carbon offsets, and sustainable land management using blockchain for transparency and rewards.

+Data Collection & Verification
+🔹 How it Works

+A validator sends a POST request:

+{ "treeId": "T1234", "species": "Acacia", "gps": [1.2921, 36.8219], "plantedBy": "walletXYZ", "validator": "Austin", "status": "Growing" }

+Express hashes this record.

+MongoDB saves the full record + hash.

+Hedera stores the hash + validator info in the Consensus Service

 **MVP Implementation Steps:**

 - **Hedera Guardian Integration:** Leverage Hedera Guardian for policy definition, verification of conservation claims (e.g., tree planting, CO2 sequestration), and issuance of verifiable credentials.